dotnet/orleans/Step-by-step-Tutorials/Custom-Storage-Providers.md

 That should also prompt VS to rename the class we find inside.
 Next, we must add references to [Microsoft.Orleans.Core NuGet package](https://www.nuget.org/packages/Microsoft.Orleans.Core/).

-Assuming, of course, that your project is called `StorageProviders`, make you silo host project reference it, so that StorageProviders.dll gets copied to the silo folder.
+Assuming, of course, that your project is called `StorageProviders`, make your silo host project reference it, so that StorageProviders.dll gets copied to the silo folder.

 Our storage provider should implement the interface `Orleans.Storage.IStorageProvider`.
 With a little bit of massaging of the code, it should look something like this: